How does an overdraft work?

 - Find out how to improve your credit score

-First Direct and M&S Bank both offer an interest-free overdraft of £250 on their standard current accounts.
+First Direct offers an interest-free overdraft of £250 on their standard current accounts.

 However, if you borrow more than £250, you’ll pay 39.9% EAR.

-Both banks used to charge a market leading overdraft rate of 15.9% EAR.
-These changes have meant the cost of borrowing has more than doubled for some customers.
+It used to charge a market leading overdraft rate of 15.9% EAR.
+This change has meant the cost of borrowing has more than doubled for some customers.

-Both First Direct and M&S Bank are Which?
-Recommended Providers, receiving high scores in our 2020 customer survey, and offering perks including regular saver accounts.
+First Direct is a Which?
+Recommended Provider, receiving a high score in our 2020 customer survey, and offering perks including a regular saver account.

 - Here, we explain how the Financial Services Compensation Scheme protects your deposits.